Azure/azure-sdk-for-python/doc/repo_health_status.md

 ### Type check samples:

-This `type_check_samples` option in the pyproject.toml is a recommended check that indicates whether type checkers should run on the samples/ directory.
+This `type_check_samples` option in the pyproject.toml is a recommended check that indicates whether type checkers should run on the library's samples/ directory.
 The actual status of the check is reported with the MyPy and Pyright (if enabled) status.
 Possible values include:

-- ENABLED - The library opts-in to running type checking on the samples directory.
+- $${\color{black}ENABLED}$$ - The library opts-in to running type checking on the samples directory.
-- DISABLED - The library does not run type checking on the samples directory.
+- $${\color{black}DISABLED}$$ - The library does not run type checking on the samples directory.

 ### SLA - Bugs